|(Photo credit: Wikipedia)|

 26. The Girls of Atomic City -- Denise Kiernan

 Like The Wild Blue (see #4) this is a non-fiction book about the WWII years, relating the experiences of the ordinary Americans who were there -- in this case, at Oak Ridge, Tennessee, working on The Project, refining The Tubealloy that would power The Device that would end the war.
-Kiernan's Daily Show interview (Part 1 & Part 2) explains the book very well.
+Kiernan's Daily Show interview (Part 1 and Part 2) explains the book very well.

 27. Heavenly Days -- James Wilcox